Wisconsin Voter Project

 Accountability

-Someone should be responsible when the process fails.
-Real-time public data is how that accountability becomes possible — not demanded through authority, but earned through clarity.
+Someone should be responsible when election administration fails.
+Real-time public data is how that accountability becomes possible.

 04